neuromethods/fokker-planck-based-spike-rate-models/README.md

 # fokker-planck-based-spike-rate-models

-## Note: the code is currently in beta state and a final release is expected in November 2016.
+## Note: the code is currently in working state (beta version), a final release is expected in November 2016.

 Implementations of spike rate models derived from networks of adaptive exponential integrate-and-fire models: